ZachSaucier/sveltekit-blog/src/lib/posts/2014/the-creative-process.md

 ##### Note: In this post I am primarily talking about creative personal projects, but also some about programming and creativity in general.

 Some people ask me how I create the things that I do, what inspires me, and why I do what I do.
-This post is to give infomation as to some of that.
+This post is to give information as to some of that.

 First I’ll start with the **creative process**.